Spiced-Up Lamb Burgers with Feta

 Lamb burger spices

-Middle-Eastern fragrant spices are a natural partner with ground lamb burger patties and many meat recipes, including shawarma spice blends that are associated with Eastern Mediterranean street cooking.
+Middle-Eastern fragrant spices are a natural partner with ground lamb burger patties, including shawarma spice blends that are associated with Eastern Mediterranean street cooking.
 They contain a range of spices that vary from mix to mix.

 Many of those spices are “sweet” ones like allspice, nutmeg and cinnamon, often associated with pastries and desserts in European culture.

-I mix up a small batches of homemade shawarma-style spice blend to make these burgers, and it comes in handy to spice up other meats I like to cook on a charcoal or gas grill, like pork, beef and a flavorful chopped chicken salad.
+I mix up a small batches of homemade shawarma-style spice blend to make these burgers, and it comes in handy to spice up other meats I like to cook on a charcoal or gas grill.

 I highly recommend that you make a batch of my simple green sauce or basil pesto sauce to top them off, which makes them taste insanely delicious!